hsson/card-balance-backend/README.md

 The backend for the [Chalmers Card Balance](https://play.google.com/store/apps/details?id=se.creotec.chscardbalance2) application.
 It replaces the old closed-source implementation (which will become available when fully deprecated).

+## Configuring
+To configure the service, see the config example in the config folder.
+The config file enables easy adding of restaurant information.
+To use the config, rename the example from `config.yaml.example` to `config.yaml`.
+In order to use the configuration in Google AppEngine, it must be moved/copied to the appengine directory.

 ## Building
 This implementation both supports Google AppEngine and native standalone runtimes.
 The API is implemented for Go v1.7+, with some fixes for Google AppEngine (which is currently running Go v1.6).